12active/api-docs/docs/introduction.md

 The credential is a base 64 encoded string containing `username:password`.
 I.e. `Authorization: Basic c3BvcnR5Z3VydTc4OmxldG1laW4=`.

-Users should authenticate via Facebook if they signed up at Out2Move using Facebook.
+Users should authenticate via Facebook if they signed up at Fitmanager using Facebook.
-Clients are responsible for handling oauth with Facebook using Out2Move provided app info.
+Clients are responsible for handling oauth with Facebook using Fitmanager provided app info.
-After handling oauth, the user should be checked at Out2Move by sending their oauth access token.
+After handling oauth, the user should be checked at Fitmanager by sending their oauth access token.
 I.e. `Authorization: Out2MoveFacebookLogin: access_token=xyz`.

 Note right now users can only use one login method, either username/password *or* Facebook.